-- Aching or increased swelling of the joints
+- aching or increased swelling of the joints;

-- Weakness or pain in the muscles
+- weakness or pain in the muscles;

-- Unusually high or more frequent fevers
+- unusually high or more frequent fevers;

-- An increased level of fatigue or extreme exhaustion
+- an increased level of fatigue or extreme exhaustion;

-- Dizziness or forgetfulness
+- dizziness or forgetfulness;

-- Abdominal discomfort or digestive problems
+- abdominal discomfort or digestive problems;

-- The development of a rash
+- the development of a rash; and

-- Any new or unexplained symptoms
+- any new or unexplained symptoms.

 *It is important to report any of these with your healthcare practitioner as soon as possible so that they can quickly assess and treat any symptoms that could signal a flare.
 Keeping a daily symptom journal can be a helpful tool.
-Back to top

 What can trigger a lupus flare?